GoogleCloudPlatform/solutions-builder/README.md

 ## FAQ
 - Who are the target audience/users for this Solutions template?
   - A: Any engineering team to start a new solution development project.
-- Can I choose to deploy microservice just to CloudRun?
+- Can I choose to deploy microservice just to Cloud Run?
-  - A: Yes, please follow steps in the README.md in **your-project-folder** generated from cookiecutter.
+  - A: Yes, please refer to `Getting Started - Setting up with setup_all script` in the README.md to choose where to deploy microservices.

 ## Troubleshoots